 i want to self-publish

 Self-publishing has been a massive success, with thousands of new books uploaded to Amazon every day.
 Self-publishing has become more socially acceptable in the publishing industry, and with that rising popularity comes higher standards from readers.
-Many self-published authors will tell you that professional editing is a must, as readers will not purchase a book if the reviews criticise it for typos and inconsistencies.

 i want to tradtionally publish